-Gujarat have its own wedding tradition too, there marriage is performed according to Vedas which consist of prayers, invocations, and vows recited in Sanskrit.
-Wedding ceremony takes place in mandap and the four pillar which surround the mandap are the parents of the bride and the groom.
+Gujarat have its own wedding tradition too, their marriage is performed according to Vedas which consist of prayers, invocations, and vows recited in Sanskrit.
+The wedding ceremony takes place in mandap and the four pillar which surrounds the mandap are the parents of the bride and the groom.

-Gujarati have there own unique cultural dressing.
+Gujarati has there own unique cultural dressing.
 The women main dress is Chaniyo & Choli, while men wear Chorno & Kediyu.
-The jewellery adorned by both male and female.
+The jewelry adorned by both male and female.
 The Gujarati outfits usually have thread work, use of beads, astragals, small patches which add creativity to Gujarati dresses.

-Gujarati cuisines is one of the healthiest cuisines in India and is primarily vegetarian.
-A Gujarati thali consist of roti, dal, rice and sabzi with indian pickle.
+Gujarati cuisines are one of the healthiest cuisines in India and are primarily vegetarian.
+A Gujarati thali consists of roti, dal, rice, and sabzi with Indian pickle.
 Gujarati dishes are dhokla, pathra, samosa, Khaman while sweet dishes are mohanthal, jalebi, doodh pak.